SLOPE SOARING SITES OF SOUTHERN ENGLAND

 There are several slopes here.
 The slope that can be seen most clearly from the road - the one with the Long Man on it - is a very large bowl with superb lift.
 It works in a range of northerly winds.
 It faces mainly north, although around the bowl it varies from NNE to northwest.
 In fact it is often referred to as a northwest slope.

+There is also a good southwest bowl which has a flyable west-facing flank.
 This bowl funnels the wind so you’ll often find the wind is stronger than forecast.
 The landing area is the wide but shallow strip along the top of the bowl.
 Take care not to fly low and slow over the sunken track behind this landing area, because there can be weird turbulence there.
 One landing option is to come in sideways and turn into the wind in the last few seconds.
 For a really safe landing option, it is possible to walk up to the peak of the hill (to your left) and land on the nice flat area up there.

 The Long Man loved holding the slope race markers